Overview

 D | Drop-down list for the choice of the display language (French or English). |

-E | Drop-down list to choose the Theme (Light/white or Dark/black background). |
+F | Drop-down list to choose the Theme (Light/white or Dark/black background). |

-F | UPDATE buttons to execute the requested command and refresh the display. |
+G | UPDATE button to run the Theme display. |

 Directory